Caverswall Road railway station: History of the line

-The line is standard gauge (1435mm) and was originally constructed in 1893, with left-over materials from the North Staffordshire Railway, over part of a route intended to join the market town of Cheadle (North Staffordshire) and its collieries with the North Staffordshire Stoke to Derby line at Blythe Bridge.
+The line is standard gauge (1,435 mm) and was originally constructed in 1893, with left-over materials from the North Staffordshire Railway, over part of a route intended to join the market town of Cheadle (North Staffordshire) and its collieries with the North Staffordshire Stoke to Derby line at Blythe Bridge.
 This line was never completed over the current route and the Foxfield Colliery Company built the line itself over private land.
 Historically it appears that some of the line near the colliery was laid on the path of a former plateway or tramway.

 The line crosses two public roads, one using an under bridge, the other on the level.
 It was these crossings which ultimately defined that the LRO would be required in order to comply with the Transport and Works Act, 1992.

-The characteristic features that set this line apart from others are its many steep gradients and sharp curves.
-These are unique amongst heritage lines and it is these features which also provide it with unique operational difficulties and skill needs.
+The characteristic features are its many steep gradients and sharp curves.
+These are unique amongst heritage lines and it is these features which also provide it with operational difficulties and skill needs.
 Gradients on the line range from 1:950 to 1:19 making it one of the steepest heritage railways in the country.